Biden takes nostalgic journey amid a search for votes

 Both candidates spent much of their time in Pennsylvania during the closing days of the campaign, a reflection of its influence in the race to 270 electoral votes.
 Trump won Pennsylvania by less than a percentage point in 2016 and pre-Election Day polls showed a close contest there.
 Although Biden nominally led, Democrats have been nervous about his standing in Pennsylvania as the race neared the finish line.

 “Pennsylvania’s going to pick the president,” said Lt.
 Gov. John Fetterman, a Democrat supporting Biden.
-Like many Pennsylvania Democrats, Fetterman was concerned about the prospect of high turnout among Trump supporters in White, rural counties across the state, similar to those which had pushed him over the top in 2016.
+Like many Pennsylvania Democrats, Fetterman was concerned about the prospect of high turnout among Trump supporters in White, rural counties across the state, similar to those that pushed him over the top in 2016.

 Final public polling showed Biden leading in most key battlegrounds.
 His campaign officials were upbeat Tuesday, voicing confidence that anger with Trump’s mismanagement of the pandemic was the dominant topic on the minds of voters and the one that would help propel Biden to the presidency.
 They said they had several ways to win, both with and without Pennsylvania.

 “When we look to today, we feel like it is clear that we are winning,” said Biden campaign manager Jen O’Malley Dillon.
-“All the data that we’re looking at really underscores how many pathways believe we have to victory and how few Trump has.”
+“All the data that we’re looking at really underscores how many pathways we believe we have to victory and how few Trump has.”

 Across the country, Biden’s allies were also sounding cheery.
 In Michigan, where Trump won narrowly in 2016, Rep. Andy Levin (D-Mich.) said voting was smooth at local polling places and Democratic enthusiasm was high.

 “I’m like a 10-year-old kid about to walk into a huge room of presents or something,” Levin said excitedly in an afternoon phone interview.
-Levin, who represents a district in the suburbs of Detroit that incudes a country that flipped from Barack Obama to Trump, added his belief that “2020 is going to take its place along with 1932 and 1980 as a very rare moment when our country changes directions in a fundamental way.”
+Levin, who represents a district in the suburbs of Detroit that includes a county that flipped from Barack Obama to Trump, added his belief that “2020 is going to take its place along with 1932 and 1980 as a very rare moment when our country changes directions in a fundamental way.”

 Biden, too, was upbeat as he whisked around his nostalgic tour of Pennsylvania.
 Before stepping into his childhood home in Scranton, he pointed to an older woman standing across the street.
 “She’s lived there since I was a kid!” he exclaimed.